agentbellnorm/nltk-wrapper/README.md

 document = Doc(body_string)
 ```

-and easily compiles a breakdown of the body of the text
+and easily compiles a breakdown of the body of the text that is outputted as a textfile `breakdown.txt`
 ```
 document.breakdown()
 ```